 To ask for a normal beer on draught in Holland, you can ask for a biertje or pilsje.
 In Belgium you ask for a pintje.
 So: ‘Mag ik een biertje?’ (‘mock eek an beertjah?‘)

-5. Amsterdam squat scene revived Dutch beer
+8. The Amsterdam squat scene revived Dutch beer

 In the 20th century, the varied beer culture of The Netherlands became a thing of the past.
 Heineken had conquered almost the entire beer market of The Netherlands.
 This was due to their aggressive strategy and smart marketing.
 While before WW II, there were some 80 beer breweries in the Netherlands, in 1980 there were only 14 breweries left.

 These new Dutch beer breweries often open for visitors and for tasting:

-Brouwerij ‘t IJ (since 1985), café and brewery at Funenkade 7 (Amsterdam East)
+- Brouwerij ‘t IJ (since 1985), café and brewery at Funenkade 7 (Amsterdam East)

-Brouwerij De Prael (2002), café and brewery at Oudezijds Voorburgwal 30 (Centre)
+- Brouwerij De Prael (2002), café and brewery at Oudezijds Voorburgwal 30 (Centre)

-De Snaterende Arend (2002), brewery at Amstel 51 (canal ring East)
+- De Snaterende Arend (2002), brewery at Amstel 51 (canal ring East)

-Breugems Brouwerij (2007), (Zaandam)
+- Breugems Brouwerij (2007), (Zaandam)

 - De Bierfabriek (2011), café, brewery, restaurant at Rokin 75 (Centre)

-De 7 Deugden, (2012), brewery and tasting at Osdorperweg 578 (New West)
+- De 7 Deugden, (2012), brewery and tasting at Osdorperweg 578 (New West)

-Butcher’s Tears (2013), Karperweg 45 (Amsterdam-South)
+- Butcher’s Tears (2013), Karperweg 45 (Amsterdam-South)

-De Bekeerde Suster, café and brewery at Kloveniersburgwal 6 (Centre)
+- De Bekeerde Suster, café and brewery at Kloveniersburgwal 6 (Centre)

-Oedipus (2015), café and brewery in Amsterdam North .
+- Oedipus (2015), café and brewery in Amsterdam North

-6. A Dutch beer for every season
+9. There is a Dutch beer for every season

 At the moment there are over 125 beer breweries in The Netherlands.
 8 of them produce 99 % of the Dutch beers.
 The remaining 1% are small breweries producing beers.
 There are around 750 different small beer brands, mostly ‘special beers’.